 The Organising Committee is aware that alcohol will be available for purchase at most host clubs.
 They are also likely to be serving food from the same location, so exclusion of Juniors will not be practicable.
 Host Clubs are reminded of their duty to safeguard under 18s using their facilities.
 The responsible adult for any junior competitor is reminded to ensure that members of the crew aged 18 or over do not purchase alcohol for the under 18s.

-With reference to BR’s Safeguarding Policy section 4.3, please be aware that – to the best of our knowledge – no host clubs have separate changing facilities for under 18s.
+With reference to British Rowing’s Safeguarding Children and Young People Policy, please be aware that – to the best of our knowledge – no host clubs have separate changing facilities for under 18s.